Disclosure: Some posts may contain affiliate links or are promotional articles. I only endorse brands that I trust.

 The day it arrived

-I’d unsuccessfully attempted to get two children’s novels published, before I turned twenty.
-Ambitious?
-Definitely, but with the rejection came an overwhelming sense of failure and shame.
+Unsuccessfully, I’d attempted to get two children’s novels published before I had turned twenty.
+Was I really ambitious?
+Definitely, but with the rejection came an overwhelming sense of failure.

-I was really disappointed after slogging away for all those hours, convinced I was producing a best selling novel.
+I was so disappointed after slogging away for all those hours, convinced at the time I was writing a best selling novel.

-After sending them to various publishers I gave up.
-I couldn’t handle the rejection.
-I felt embarrassed and decided that was it.
-I was going to forget I’d even wasted my time writing them.
+After sending them to various publishers, and receiving a handful of rejection letters I gave up.
+I couldn’t handle anymore shameful rejection.
+I was embarrassed about what I had written, maybe I wasn’t anywhere near as good as I thought I was.
+I decided that was it and that I was going to forget I’d even wasted my time writing them.

 After deleting my novels